Salenzo/SLZEE/README.md

 The SLZEE 2 default font (slzee2-font.png) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).

 SLZEE 2 uses [LodePNG](https://lodev.org/lodepng/) (under the zlib License) for reading and writing images.

+The code for drawing lines and ellipses is adapted from [*The Beauty of Bresenham’s Algorithm*](http://members.chello.at/~easyfilter/bresenham.html).